New Hire Onboarding

 The only assessment was a single mock call with a trainer from Asia.

+On a business level, these issues directly impacted performance, accuracy, and retention.
 To address this, I framed the problem using the Nesting Period Review Plan and aligned objectives with business KPIs, targeting measurable improvements in productivity, QA, and learning engagement.

 Key Constraint